Steady-State Convergence of the Continuous-Time Routing System with General Distributions in Heavy Traffic

-To carry out the heavy traffic analysis, we consider a sequence of JSQ systems indexed by $r\in (0,1)$.
-To keep the presentation clean, we set the arrival rate as the only parameter dependent on $r$ and denote by $\alpha^\uu$ the arrival rate for the $r$th system.
-All other parameters are assumed to be independent of $r$, including the service rates $\{\mu_j\}_{j\in\J}$, unitized interarrival and service times specified in~\eqref{eq: unitized}.
-We parameterize $r$ as
+To carry out the heavy traffic analysis, we consider a sequence of routing systems indexed by $r\in (0,1)$.
+To keep the presentation clean, we set the arrival rate as the only parameter depending on $r$ and denote by $\alpha^\uu$ the arrival rate for the $r$th system.
+Specifically, we denote

-under which the traffic intensity $\rho^\uu \equiv \alpha^\uu / \sum_{j\in \J} \mu_j \to~1$ as $r\to 0$, that is, the system is in heavy traffic.
+All the other parameters are assumed to be independent of $r$, including the service rates $\{\mu_j\}_{j\in\J}$, unitized interarrival and service times specified in~\eqref{eq: unitized}.
+Then the traffic intensity which means the system is in heavy traffic.
 We then denote by $\{X^\uu(t), t \geq 0\}$ the corresponding Markov process in the $r$th system.
-Our result is based on the steady-state behavior.
-This motivates us to make the following assumption.
-Under some mild distributional assumptions on interarrival times, the following assumption holds \citep{Bram2011}. \begin{assumption} For each $r \in (0, 1)$, the Markov process $\{X^\uu(t), t \geq 0\}$ is positive Harris recurrent and has a unique stationary distribution $\pi^\uu$. \end{assumption}
+Our discussion is based on the steady-state behavior, which motivates us to make the following assumption.
+The following assumption can be proved under some mild distributional assumptions on interarrival times; see \citet{Dai1995} and \citet{Bram2011}.

+\begin{assumption} For each $r \in (0, 1)$, the Markov process $\{X^\uu(t), t \geq 0\}$ is positive Harris recurrent and it has a unique stationary distribution $\pi^\uu$. \end{assumption}

 For $r \in (0, 1)$, we denote by